lmartim4/RO12/README.md

 Some experiments were conducted in order to visualize how important those parameters are for the EFK performance.
 Worse odometries forces the filter to relie on the landmark sensoring and vice-versa.

 The figures on the left has a worse odometry than the baseline and better on the right.
-We start by checking the X-axis and Y-axis precision, then we move to direction.
+We start by checking the X-axis and Y-axis precision, then we'll move to direction analysis.

 | $\sigma_x$ and $\sigma_y$ $\times 10$ | $\sigma_x$ and $\sigma_y$ $/ 10$ |
 | --- | --- |